IRMA: MY LIFE IN MUSIC

 “No matter what kind of song she is singing, Irma’s big, warm voice has more honesty in it than just about any you will ever hear,” states Scott Billington, who produced her albums for Rounder Records.

-IRMA: MY LIFE IN MUSIC is produced by Cilista Eberle, Rachel Lyons, Jim Moriarty and Michael Murphy.
-Serving as executive producers are Peggy Scott Laborde, Don Marshall, Blue Resnick and Jeff Resnick.
+IRMA: MY LIFE IN MUSIC is produced by Cilista Eberle, Michael Murphy, Jim Moriarty and Rachel Lyons.
+Serving as executive producers are Peggy Scott Laborde and Don Marshall.